Event browser

 In this article

-The Event browser tab shows a list of the latest event types, regardless of their status.
-It indicates which event types passed the validation criteria and also the ones that have missing or incorrectly formatted information inside individual events.
+The Event browser tab shows a list of the latest events, regardless of their status.
+It indicates which events passed the validation criteria and highlights those with missing or incorrectly formatted information.

 Note

 The Event browser doesn’t detect errors associated to whole sessions or inconsistencies between events.
-For example, it won’t be possible to see if a click event is associated to a search event that doesn’t exist.
+For example, it isn’t possible to see if a click event is associated to a search event that doesn’t exist.

 Event browser features